delivervaluedaily/manifesto/README.md

 ## But...
 I won't be able to keep up by delivering every day

-- 🐌 Maintain velocity by aiming to do less each day
+- 🐌 Maintain velocity by aiming to complete only thin slices of features each day

 Do not set out to complete features as asked for each day - this is impossible.
-Instead, set out to complete small slices of them, and don't be afraid of shrinking things even further as each day progresses.
+Instead, set out to complete thin slices of them, and don't be afraid of shrinking things even further as each day progresses.

 ## But... we work in sprints and I can't change that?